yasindevops/Project-106B-angular-project/README.md

 ## Section 1: Creating CodeCommit repository

-- Go to the CodeCommit and click on "Create repository"
+- Go to the CodeCommit and click on "Create repository".
-- Repository settings
+- Repository settings.

 ```
 Repository name         : xxxxxxmyangularproject2023